-Kara Hokes is a Clinical Psychology Ph.D. student who is mentored by Dr. Leah Adams, Ph.D.
-She is a member of the Mental, Physical, Health, and Behavior lab.
-She is broadly interested in the dissemination of mental health care in marginalized communities.
-Her specific research interests include post-traumatic stress disorder, chronic illness, traumatic brain injuries, intimate partner violence, and sexual trauma.
+Kara Hokes is a doctoral candidate who works with Dr. Leah Adams in the Mental, Physical, Health, and Behavior lab.
+Kara is broadly interested in the dissemination of mental health care in marginalized communities.
+Her specific research interests include post-traumatic stress disorder, chronic illness, traumatic brain injuries, and sexual trauma.

-She is currently the program director for the COVID-19 Essential Workers Stepped Care Support Program.
-She assists in providing care to essential workers (teachers, healthcare professionals, service industry workers, etc.) to help them cope with traumatic stress related to the pandemic.
+She is currently the program director for the GMU Emotional Support Program, formally the COVID-19 Essential Workers Stepped Care Support Program.
+Kara works to increase access to mental health care for community members in the DC metro area.
 The program is made up of three distinct interventions: volunteer staffed emotional support line, brief intervention (1-3 sessions of tele-therapy) and long term care (1-15 sessions of evidence based trauma intervention).

 Bachelor of Arts, Hiram College.